 Hi!
-We're Richard & Mogsy - keen runners, swimmers and triathletes living in Spain, and entering the exciting world of SwimRun - running in our wetsuits and swimming in our trainers - a totally new endurance sport for us.
+About us - We're Richard & Mogsy - keen runners, swimmers and triathletes living in Spain, and entering the exciting world of SwimRun - running in our wetsuits and swimming in our trainers - a totally new endurance sport for us.
 We thought we would share our experiences as beginners in this sport with you all!

 Mogsy started running in her 40´s (now in her 50´s!) and has run various marathons, triathlons and an ultra marathon, in places as far apart as New York, London, Hawaii and Sevilla, Spain to name a few!
 Her work has been in the sport industry, with England Athletics in the coach education sector.

 Richard - just in his 60's and a recently retired British dentist here in Spain - had only run 5k when he met Mogsy 5 years ago, and has now completed his 7th marathon, at Milan in Italy!
 Richard is the main swimmer in the SwimRun team, having done competitive swimming in his youth, and is still a very strong swimmer - he will be towing Mogsy along!